Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Measuring Success and Continuous Improvement

-AI voice agents require ongoing optimization to maintain high-quality interactions.
+AI voice agents require ongoing optimisation to maintain high-quality interactions.
 Businesses should track key performance indicators (KPIs) to evaluate effectiveness:

 - First-call resolution rate - analyzing how many queries are resolved without escalation to human agents.

-To improve performance over time, businesses should continuously monitor AI-generated interactions, analyze customer feedback, and refine AI responses.
+To improve performance over time, businesses should continuously monitor AI-generated interactions, analyse customer feedback, and refine AI responses.
 This might involve updating prompts, fine-tuning models, or introducing new automation workflows based on observed usage patterns.
+For comprehensive guidance on monitoring and debugging AI agents in production, including tracing, evaluation frameworks, and tool comparisons, see our observability guide.
+For voice-specific testing methodologies and quality metrics, see our voice agent testing guide.

 Key Considerations for a Successful AI Voice Agent Deployment